|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

-Upon arrival in Iguazu Falls, you are met and transferred to our hotel.
+Upon arrival in Iguazu Falls, Brazil, you are met and transferred to our hotel in Iguazu Falls, Argentina.
 Tonight, our group meets for dinner and orientation.
-Overnight in Iguazu Falls.

-Iguazu Falls is a UNESCO Natural Heritage site and is best witnessed from both sides of the river gorge.
-Today, we travel to Argentina where we view the falls from an up-close (and damp) perspective.
+Iguazu Falls is a UNESCO World Heritage Site and is best witnessed from both sides of the river gorge.
+Today, we have a full day exploring the Argentine side where we view the falls from an up-close (and damp) perspective.
 Well-maintained walking trails take us above and below the falls for unforgettable views.
 Walk along raised platforms that take you through the rainforest amid the cooling spray of the falls.
-Overnight at Iguazu Falls.

-Day 3: Iguazu Falls - Brazilian side, fly to Sao Paulo
+Day 3: Iguazu Falls - Brazilian Side, Three Borders Landmark, Fly to Sao Paulo

-Today, we take in the panoramic view from the Brazilian side.
-Walk along a gently sloping trail that provides a wide perspective of the falls.
+After breakfast, we visit the Three Borders Landmark where Brazil, Argentina & Paraguay meet.
+We then enjoy the Brazilian side of the falls and take in the panoramic views by walking along a gently sloping trail that provides a wide perspective of the falls.
 The trail leads you to an incredible platform that places you amidst the most thunderous cascades at Iguazu.
-In the afternoon, we fly to Sao Paulo.
-Overnight in Sao Paulo.
+After lunch, we fly to Sao Paulo.